vjgarciag96/revolut-code-test/README.md

 In this repo you'll see the project correspondent to Revolut's code test.
 The main requirements of the test are the next:

-* Show a list with the rates of the different currencies provided by the API (one per row)
+* Show a list with the rates of the different currencies provided by the given API (one per row)
 * Update these rates every second
 * Each row has an input where you can enter any amount of money
 * When you tap on currency row it should slide to top and its input becomes first responder